shonibaredavida/buyers_app/README.md

 # trial

-Thus is an eCommerce buyers app used to buy items uploaded via the buyers app
+This an eCommerce buyers app used to buy items uploaded via the buyers app

 ## Getting Started